proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

      suite.add(new Y.Test.Case({
          "test quote": function() {

-             //In order to paramertize this, instead of having a static quote, we call it from the config var quote = this.testParams["quote"];
+             //In order to parametrize this, instead of having a static quote, we call it from the config var quote = this.testParams["quote"];
              Y.Assert.areEqual(quote, Y.one(".yfi_rt_quote_summary").one("h2").get('text'));
          }